pecknigel/learning-resources/tenets.md

 ## Be Straight With One Another

 Talking about engineer to engineer.
-There’s no place for BS or power games or being right.
-If engineering effective and reliable software is your goal.
+There’s no place for BS or power games or being right or getting offended.
+That’s if engineering effective and reliable software is your goal.
 Everyone needs to be on the same team.
 If not, best to stick to visiting the public house and leave the engineering to the grown-ups.

+Learn to breathe.
+Learn to let go.
+Practice compassion.
+Learn to laugh.
+Practice humour.

 ...